rciorba/devrandom.ro/blog/wip-2019-11-verified-fakes.md

 # Why do we write tests?

 To prove that the software is correct?
-Sure they increase confidence, but tests don't prove the code is "correct" in all ways, they just show that for the specific senarios tested the code behaves as expected.
+Sure they increase confidence, but tests don't prove the code is "correct".
+They just show that for the specific senarios tested the code behaves as expected.

 To prevent regressions?
 This is a major benefit.
 There's a certain comfort when joining an existing project in knowing that if you've made a change and the tests still pass, you probably did not break